-A new service recently introduced in Australia and suggested to revolutionise the way patients consult with their doctors could open the door to a myriad of safety concerns.
+Online medical consultations have recently been introduced in Australia and it has been suggested the service will revolutionise the way patients consult with their doctors.
+However, this system could also open the door to a myriad of safety concerns.

 According to Doctors on Demand, the service will allow patients to have live medical consultations over the internet and will enable doctors to treat patients and write prescriptions.
 The service is being promoted as a fuss-free and economical health care alternative that will alleviate the need for face-to-face consultations.

-When any new system like this is introduced, it’s essential to consider how it might impact a doctor’s legal obligations to provide patients with a reasonable standard of care.
+When any new system is introduced it’s essential to consider how it might impact a doctor’s legal obligations to provide patients with a reasonable standard of care.

 Physical examinations are a fundamental component of most face-to-face medical consultations and allow doctors an opportunity to see first-hand what physical injuries or symptoms a patient may be exhibiting.
 The opportunity to take a patient’s blood pressure, temperature and pulse are integral to a doctors’ ability to provide patients with a reasonable standard of care.